theRealAph/ScopeLocals/README.md

 Sometimes a method needs information that has not been passed to it via its arguments.
 For example, a security-sensitive method in a library might need to check that a caller has appropriate permissions to perform an action.

-Or, it might be necessary to know a transaction context for the currently-executing thread, for the duration of that transaction.
+[ It is reasonable to ask why all such information should not be passed explicitly as arguments.
+However, this can be very inconvenient.
+For example, it might be necessary to add logging to a library, and adding a current logger to every API entry point would be onerous.
+But it would not just be inconvenient.
+Having to explicitly add loggers everywhere would constrain the evolution of that library's API. ]

-In such cases, the context is set (determined?) by the ultimate caller of an action.
+In such cases, there is a notion of _context_ that is set by a higher-level caller.

-The Java language has never had a good way to do this.
+The Java language has never had a really good way to do this.
+Static fields might appear at first glance to be a solution.
+However, in a multi-threaded application, which includes the vast majority of server applications, it is useful to associate context with a thread, rather than globally.
+Static fields are global in nature, so won't work.
 Since Java 1.2, ThreadLocals have been the standard way to associate context with a thread.

-Unfortunately, ThreadLocal has some disadvantages when used for this purpose.
+Unfortunately, ThreadLocals have some disadvantages when used for this purpose.

-ThreadLocal is problematic both in terms of both its programming model and its implementation within the JDK.
-Once set, a ThreadLocal is
-_persistent_: that is to say, it is retained for the lifetime of the thread or until a method running on that thread calls `remove()`.
+In essence, a `ThreadLocal` is a key that may be used to set and get the current thread's copy of a thread-local variable.
+Once set in a thread, its value my be returned by `get()`.
+Once set, a ThreadLocal is _persistent_: that is to say, it is retained for the lifetime of the thread or until a method running on that thread calls `remove()`

 It is unfortunately common for developers to forget to remove a `ThreadLocal`, which can lead to a long-term memory leak.
 Even though the program has long since moved on from having any use for an object, it will not be garbage collected if no method has called `remove()`.

+It would be better if the context associated with a thread were to be cleaned up automatically.

 In practice, thread locals are managed by the `Thread` itself.
 Every thread must maintain a thread local map.
 This is an object that maps